At a glance

 - Eyelid spasms (blepharospasm)

-- Serious corneal ulcers will necessitate the eye be protected while the ulcer heals.
+- Severe corneal ulcers will necessitate the eye be protected while the ulcer heals.
 This usually involves suturing the eyelid shut for several days which is medically known as a tarsorrhaphy.

 Dry eye syndrome is a condition characterised by insufficient watery tears reaching the surface of the eye which leads to dryness of the cornea and the conjunctiva.
 As a result, they become irritated and inflamed due to the lack of lubrication and moisture.